+'''

-srvctl modify service -db db_unique_name -service service_name -modifyconfig -preferred "preferred_list" [-available "available_list"] [-force]
+srvctl modify service -db db_unique_name -service service_name

+-modifyconfig -preferred "preferred_list" [-available "available_list"]

+[-force]

+'''

-Note: This form of the command is only available with Oracle Clusterware and does not accept placement parameters for Oracle RAC One Node databases.
+This form of the command is only available with Oracle Clusterware and does not accept placement parameters for Oracle RAC One Node databases.

-Table A-93 srvctl modify service Parameters for Changing Status of Multiple Instances
+Table A-79 srvctl modify service Parameters for Changing Status of Multiple Instances

-Parameter Description -db db_unique_name Unique name for the database -service service_name Service name -modifyconfig Uses only the instances named for this service (unnamed instances already assigned to the service are removed) -preferred "preferred_instance_list" Comma-delimited list of preferred instances -available "available_instance_list" Comma-delimited list of available instances -force Disconnect all sessions during stop or relocate service operations.
+Parameter Description -db db_unique_name Specify the unique name for the database. -service service_name Specify the name of the service you want to modify. -modifyconfig This parameter directs SRVCTL to use only the instances named for this service (unnamed instances already assigned to the service are removed). -preferred "preferred_instance_list" Specify a comma-delimited list of preferred instances enclosed within double quotation marks (""). -available "available_instance_li st" Specify a comma-delimited list of available instances enclosed within double quotation marks (""). -force Disconnect all sessions during stop or relocate service operations.
 For planned operations, the user experience is best if using an Oracle Connection Pool with FAN, and not forcing disconnect.
 The FAN planned event causes the connection pool to drain the requests with no interruption to the users.